E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_improved_link_hpc/readme.rst

 Purpose of Module
 _________________

-Although *n2p2* had already been shipped with source files for patching LAMMPS, the build process had required manual intervention of users.
+Although *n2p2* was already shipped with source files for patching LAMMPS before, the build process required manual intervention of users.
 To avoid this in future versions of *LAMMPS* a pull request was created to include the *n2p2*/*LAMMPS* interface by default as a `user package
 <https://lammps.sandia.gov/doc/Packages_user.html>`__.
 In order to conform with